-Regions in focus
+our regions in focus

-Commentary & analysis
+Commentary & Analysis

 The Eurasia Center provides in-depth reporting for policymakers and influencers on vital issues of security, cooperation, and prosperity across the region with detailed country and issue analysis.

 The impact of Western sanctions on Russia and how they can be made even more effective

 While Western sanctions have not succeeded in forcing the Kremlin to fully reverse its actions and end aggression in Ukraine, the economic impact of financial sanctions on Russia has been greater than previously understood.

 Report Feb 24, 2021